 Since PFAS has already been found in everyday items like pasta sauce and makeup, Mamavation set about to find out if it was present in peanut butter and other nut butter like almond butter, cashew butter, hazelnut butter, pecan butter, tahini, & nut & seed butter.
 You’ve trusted Mamavation with topics like best air purifiers, safest cookware sans PFAS, & safest parchment paper sans PFAS, now join us for a consumer study on peanut butter and nut butter & indications of PFAS “forever chemicals.”
 Stick around till the end and we will share all the individual results of 33 popular nut butter products with you.

 Disclosure: This consumer study is released in partnership with Environmental Health News.
 Scientific reviews were performed by (1) Terrence Collins, Teresa Heinz Professor of Green Chemistry & Director of Institute for Green Sciences at Carnegie Mellon University, (2) Linda Birnbaum, Scientist Emeritus and Former Director of the National Institute of Environmental Health Sciences and National Toxicology Program, (3) Pete Myers, Chief Scientist at Environmental Health Sciences, Adjunct Professor of Chemistry at Carnegie Mellon University, and Co-Author of Our Stolen Future, & (4) Scott Belcher, Associate Professor with the Center for Environmental & Health Effects of PFAS at North Carolina State University.
 This post was medically reviewed by Sondra Strand, RN, BSN, PHN.
 Donations were provided by Environmental Health News and Mamavation community members.
-This post contains affiliate links.
+Mamavation has only “spot-checked” the industry and thus we cannot make predictions about brands and products that we have not tested.
+Products and manufacturing aides can change without notice so buyer beware.
+This post contains affiliate links, with some to Amazon, which means Mamavation will receive a portion of those sales and we will use that to pay ourselves back for the testing.
+You can also give a tax-deductible donation to our consumer studies here through Environmental Health Sciences.
+Click “yes” when asked if the gift is in honor of someone and type “Mamavation.”
+Thank you!

 Mamavation’s Main Findings of Peanut Butter & Other Nut Butters